-The basic strategy of these searches consists in reconstructing the two jets that correspond to the pairs of quarks or gluons arising from the decay of a new particle.
-We therefore look for a peak in the invariant mass distribution of the reconstructed dijet system (m{ij}) , with characteristic shape compatible with the one expected from a resonance decay.
-The main background from QCD multijet production is predicted by fitting the m{ij} distribution with an empirical functional form that describes well the QCD simulation and the data in absence of a new physics signal.
-The main trigger for dijet resonance searches requires $H{\rm T}$ to exceed a predefined threshold.
-As discussed in Section 3.3.1, the scouting trigger has a lower threshold than standard triggers and becomes fully efficient for $m{ij} > 500\,{\rm GeV}$, compared to $m{ij} > 1.25\,{\rm TeV}$ required by the standard triggers.
+reconstructed dijet system (m{jj}) , with characteristic shape compatible with the one expected from a resonance decay.
+The main background from QCD multijet production is predicted by fitting the m{jj} distribution with an empirical functional form that describes well the QCD simulation and the data in absence of a new physics signal.
+The main trigger for dijet resonance searches requires H_T to exceed a predefined threshold.
+As discussed in Section 3.3.1, the scouting trigger has a lower threshold than standard triggers and becomes fully efficient for $m{jj} > 500$ GeV, compared to $m{jj} > 1.25$ TeV required by the standard triggers.
 The data scouting approach is thus able to extend the search for resonances down to the sub-TeV mass range.